Accessibility links

 • Include just words that are essential to convey meaning.

-For detailed information with examples, see the following article:
+For detailed information with examples, visit the following article:

-By default, the teaser will be generated using data from the General settings for the story (such as the Main visual and General title).
-If preferred, you can add special data that is tailored for this purpose in the Website teaser settings.
-For example, you might add a shorter, more engaging version of the title to display in the teaser and grab the attention of your readers.
+By default, a teaser displays content from the story's General settings (such as the Main visual and General title).
+However, you can customize the teaser by adding alternative elements.
+For example, you might create a shorter, more engaging title specifically for the teaser, instead of using the General title.

-Before you publish the story, you can check how the page will look for readers.
+Before you publish a new content page, check how it will look for readers.
 Choose your preferred option under Preview in the left panel:

 • Desktop: Check how the page will look when viewed on a desktop computer.